janhavi-22/IPL-Predicion-/README.md

 - Head-to-head stats
 - Match conditions

-It’s built using **Python, Pandas, Scikit-learn, and Matplotlib**, with a clean and simple interface for predictions.
+It’s built using Python, Pandas, Scikit-learn, and Matplotlib, with a clean and simple interface for predictions.

----

-##  Highlights
+ Highlights

 | Feature                          | Details |
 |----------------------------------|---------|